Understanding Capital Gains Tax

 • any costs you incurred enhancing or improving it; and

-Everyone can make a certain amount of tax-free capital gains each year.
+Everyone is allowed to make a certain amount of tax free capital gains each year.
 The ‘annual exempt amount’ for the 2024-25 tax year is £3,000 (2023-24: £6,000).
 There is a lower rate of £1,500 (2023-24: £3,000) for most trustees.

 CGT is usually charged at a simple flat rate of 20%*, which applies to most chargeable gains made by individuals.
 If taxpayers only pay basic rate Income Tax and make a small capital gain, they may be subject to a reduced rate of 10%*.
 Once the total of taxable income and gains exceeds the higher rate threshold, the excess will be subject to 20%* CGT.